oszust002/bitalinounity3d_c-sdk/README.md

+This is fork of original BITalino API for Unity: https://bitbucket.org/tusistia/bitalinounity3d_c-sdk

 * Description

 Contains the BITalino C# SDK as well as a three projects developed under Unity3D and implementing the C# SDK.